jetsup/SimpleHacks/README.md

 # Simple Hacks and Tricks

 This repo contains some of the tricks and hacks I tend to use a lot in my projects and machines configurations.
-Most of them are tested on Linux.
+Most of them are tested and based on Linux.

 ## Table of content